Code-Institute-Submissions/MSP-10/TESTING.md

 ### Exploratory Test Session Goals

+* I want to confirm that when I request a password reset an email is sent
+* I want to confirm the email sent has a reset password link
+* I want to confirm that when I have reset my password I must use the new password to log in
+* I want to confirm the password change screen contains password validation
 * I want to confirm that all User Stories are done to my satisfaction
 * I want to identify any edge cases
 * I want to identify any potential test cases for automation